-Gabby and Kenneth both looked over at their superior with surprise.
+Gabby and Ken both looked over at their superior with surprise.
 Tali was also taken aback at her summoning.
 She pointed to their monitors.
 "Stay here," she said.
 "I'll find out what's going on."

 "Yes, ma'am," they said in unison and returned their focus to their instruments as Tali headed for the lift.

-By her nature, Tali always looked for the worst-case scenario.
+By nature, Tali always looked for the worst-case scenario.
 It was vital to her skill as a troubleshooter: start at the core and work outward, ensure the most critical systems were functional, then look for failures in the periphery.
-She was not needed as a medic, so why was she being called?
+She wasn't needed as a medic, so why was she being called?
 A problem with the shuttle, she thought.
 Propulsion or life support, maybe?
 As she strode to the elevator she spoke to the AI.
 "EDI, any information on the casualties?"

 "No Tali, I'm sorry," EDI said.
 "All I know is that there is one critical injury, and one fatality.
 I do not have details at this time."

 The word fatality made her heart sink.
 "Is Commander Shepard all right?"

 Thank the gods, Tali thought.
 The elevator door hissed open into the hangar bay.
 Support personnel swarmed the Kodiak shuttle.
 Dr. Chakwas and a pair of medical techs worked around a stretcher set atop a cargo crate as a makeshift operating table.
 The patient lying on his back screamed to no one in particular, his body covered with med packs and a stasis field from the waist down.
 Jacob held him down by his shoulders.